Softpick: No Attention Sink, No Massive Activations with Rectified Softmax: Introduction

 The softmax function is widely used in statistics and particularly in machine learning as a way to normalize a vector of real numbers into a probability distribution.
 It has since been adopted as the de facto function to normalize the scores in the attention mechanism \citep{bahdanau2014neural, sukhbaatar2015endtoend} used in the transformer architecture \citep{vaswani2017attention}.
 The use of softmax in attention was a natural choice, since it represents the probability of a query "matching" to a key among many keys, which can be used to return values each weighted by that probability.
 However, our modern use of attention makes us question this intuition \citep{miller2023softmax1, smith2024attndiffusion}: why must they be non-zero probabilities that sum to one?

-We continue to use softmax in practice because it is still the most capable normalization for attention.
-Softmax has great training stability with a neat Jacobian matrix resulting in a dense gradient, bounded Frobenius norm, and built-in regularization \citep{saratch2024rethinking}, and has been proven to be sufficiently expressive in its nonlinearity \citep{chiang2024transformers}.
+Softmax has great training stability with a neat Jacobian matrix resulting in a dense gradient, bounded Frobenius norm, and built-in regularization \citep{saratch2024rethinking}, and has been proven to be sufficiently expressive in its non-linearity \citep{chiang2025transformersuniformtc0}.
 Despite the benefits, softmax brings several oddities detrimental to language modeling.
 Its sum-to-one nature forces out a now well-observed behavior named attention sink \citep{xiao2023efficient} where attention heads allocate a significant score towards a specific token, often the initial BOS token, which itself is semantically irrelevant \citep{gu2024attention}.
 These sinks are, as far as we know, harmless to downstream performance.
-However, another symptom of this same effect of softmax is the appearance of extreme hidden state activations, dubbed massive activations \citep{sun2024massive}, which grow larger as the model scales \citep{bondarenko2023quantizable}.
-These activations are especially problematic for quantization, with entire algorithms built around their existence.
-Additionally, most of the current low-precision training approaches try to work around these massive activations as they are a hassle to represent in low-bit precision.
-Removing these massive activations would open up a lot more possibilities.
+However, another symptom of this same effect is the appearance of extreme hidden state activations, dubbed massive activations \citep{sun2024massive}, which grow larger as the model scales \citep{bondarenko2023quantizable}.
+These activations are especially problematic for quantization, with entire algorithms built around them.
+Additionally, most low-precision training approaches try to work around these massive activations as they are unwieldy in low-bit settings.
+Removing these massive activations would open up more possibilities.

 Even with these quirks, softmax remains widely used in attention due to its stability and effectiveness.
 In this paper, we propose the softpick function in an attempt to find a normalization function more fitting for attention and its use in transformers.
-The softpick function mitigates both attention sink and massive activations by reshaping the softmax function to avoid strict sum-to-one behavior and allowing rectified outputs.
-Our contributions are as follows: \begin{enumerate} \item We propose the softpick function as a drop-in replacement to softmax in attention.
+We mitigate both attention sink and massive activations by reshaping the softmax function to avoid strict sum-to-one behavior and allowing rectified outputs.
+Our contributions are as follows: \begin{enumerate} \item We propose the softpick function as a drop-in replacement to softmax in attention. \item We experiment by training 340M and 1.8B parameter transformer models from scratch and show how softpick compares to softmax in benchmarks and training behavior.
+We also show that quantized softpick models down to 2-bit precision outperform softmax. \item We analyze the resulting models and show that softpick returns more legible attention maps, a sink rate of 0\%, and no massive activations in the hidden states. \item We investigate the subpar performance of softpick at the 1.8B scale and provide two possible hypotheses that extend our understanding of softmax-like functions for attention. \end{enumerate}